lavary/laravel-menu/README.md

 @endforeach
 ```

-In the above snippet the `li` tag has class `dropdown` explicitly defined in your view.
-Laravel Menu provides a control structure which takes care of this for you.
+In the above snippet the `li` tag has class `dropdown` and `data-test` property explicitly defined in the view; Laravel Menu provides a control structure which takes care of this.

-suppose the item has several attributes defined when being added to the menu:
+Suppose the item has also several attributes dynamically defined when being added:

 ```php
 <?php